Inox#

 return x

-network = MLP(init_key)
+model = MLP(init_key)

-and are fully compatible with native JAX transformations.
+and are compatible with JAX transformations.

 X = jax.random.normal(data_key, (1024, 3))